3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Analysis

 The simplest case is that of the H$\beta$ emission line.
 It traces the brightest ellipsoidal structure in the nova remnant around T\,Pyx.
-The velocity channels maps of the H$\beta$ line exhibit very faint emission spanning from $-$641~km~s$^{-1}$ up to $+$727~km~s$^{-1}$, with emission blue-shifted towards the East of the central star and red-shifted towards its West (see Fig.~\ref{fig:channel3}).
-The emission seems consistent with a clumpy (or disrupted) tilted toroidal structure, with its East blue-shifted emission peaking at $\approx-$277~km~s$^{-1}$, the West red-shifted emission peaking at $\approx+$460~km~s$^{-1}$, and the systemic velocity at channel $\approx+$90~km~s$^{-1}$.
+The velocity channels maps of the H$\beta$ line exhibit very faint emission spanning from $-$727~km~s$^{-1}$ up to $+$912~km~s$^{-1}$, with emission blue-shifted towards the East of the central star and red-shifted towards its West (see Fig.~\ref{fig:channel3}).
+The emission seems consistent with a clumpy (or disrupted) tilted toroidal structure, with East blue-shifted emission peaking at $\approx-$277~km~s$^{-1}$ and West red-shifted emission peaking at $\approx+$460~km~s$^{-1}$, thus implying a systemic velocity at channel $\approx+$90~km~s$^{-1}$.
 Accordingly the radial expansion velocity would be $\simeq$370~km~s$^{-1}$.
 The semi-major and semi-minor axes of $5.6\pm0.4$ and $3.5\pm0.4$ arcsec of this toroidal structure imply an inclination of its symmetry axis with the line of sight $51^\circ\pm9^\circ$.
-Consequently, the de-projected expansion velocity would then be $470^{+80}_{-40}$ km~s$^{-1}$.
+Consequently, the true expansion velocity would be $470^{+80}_{-40}$ km~s$^{-1}$.

 The channel maps of the [O\,{\sc iii}] $\lambda$5007 line in Fig.~\ref{fig:channel2} exhibit emission from a larger velocity range, from $-1070$ to $+1000$ km~s$^{-1}$.
 The channel maps in the central velocity range from $\approx-$300 to $\approx+$450 km~s$^{-1}$ are consistent with the toroidal structure disclosed by the H$\beta$ emission line in Fig.~\ref{fig:channel3}, but additional clumps beyond this structure are present suggesting more extended emission.
 Very noticeable these clumps show red- and blue-shifted emission both towards the East and West of the central star.
 Moreover a series of high-velocity clumps can be detected, with the most blue-shifted ones this time to the West of the central star and the most red-shifted ones to its East.
 These spatio-kinematic properties, particularly the reversal of the velocity sign with respect to the tilted toroidal structure, suggest clumps moving orthogonal to it.
 The channel map at $+$74 km~s$^{-1}$ can be considered representative of the systemic velocity, in agreement with that of $+$92 km~s$^{-1}$ derived from the H$\beta$ line.